From the 2020-2021 Academic Catalog

-Mathematics and Natural Sciences (6 hrs.)
+Math and Natural Sciences 6 hrs.

 It is strongly recommended that students have completed one year of high school algebra and one year of high school geometry or MATH 100 in order to be successful in this course.
 A study of functions and graphs, solutions of equations and inequalities and the properties of polynomial, rational, exponential and logarithmic functions.

 The earth in space, its atmosphere, oceans and the development of landforms by geologic agents.
 The course objective is to develop awareness of the physical processes that have and will shape the earth and of humanity’s effect on these processes.